j2udev/valheim/README.md

 exit
 ```

+In order to make your dedicated server available to others, you'll need top open a few ports on your network.
+This varies by router, but I use Google WiFi which has a convenient app.

+`Settings` -> `Network & General` -> `Advanced networking` -> `Port management` -> add the following ports:

+- 2456
+- 2457
+- 2458

 The `Valheim/worlds` folder contains our server information.
 Typically I will make a junction between this version controlled `Valheim` folder and the save location on my machine, which looks something like this:

 ```